Duets: Friends & Memories

-Duets: Friends & Memories is a studio album by country pop singer Juice Newton.
+Duets: Friends & Memories is a studio album by American country pop singer Juice Newton.
 It was released in 2010 by Fuel Records and features Newton singing popular tunes from the 1960s to the 1980s, all as duets with other famous performers.
 Her collaborators include Gary Morris, Frankie Valli, Randy Meisner, Willie Nelson, Glen Campbell, Dan Seals, Melissa Manchester, and Eddie Money.
 The original CD release of the album contained 10 songs.
 A later edition featuring two extra tracks is available only from iTunes.

 Overview

 Juice Newton began her recording career in 1975 but did not achieve major stardom until the release of her 1981 album Juice.
 The album was a crossover success and yielded three hit singles, "Angel of the Morning", "Queen of Hearts", and "The Sweetest Thing (I've Ever Known)".
 The last of these peaked at number one on the Billboard Country Chart.
 She followed Juice with Quiet Lies (1982), an album that brought her two more hits, "Love's Been a Little Bit Hard on Me" and "Break It to Me Gently", of which the latter earned her the Grammy Award for Best Country Vocal Performance, Female.
 Newton's 1985 album Old Flame was her country breakthrough, spawning three number one hits "You Make Me Want to Make You Mine", "Hurt", and the duet with Eddie Rabbitt "Both to Each Other (Friends & Lovers)" and also three additional Top Ten hits: "Old Flame", "Cheap Love", and "What Can I Do with My Heart".
 After two more albums (Emotion and Ain't Gonna Cry) Newton concentrated more on concert performing.

 Newton began the duets project in the mid-1990s.
 Initially, it was conceived as a double album to be released via a television infomercial.
 However, legal problems kept it from being officially issued.
 Regarding the album, Newton stated:

 I started in pop, then crossed over into country.
 And I actually do some swing music, so that was the first idea.
 The second ruling factor was when I went to these artists, I asked them if there were songs they liked that they had not had a chance to record.
 So that was interesting, to let the individual artist pick the song, almost like they do on their record.
 For me it was like making three records.
 These singers are so wonderful and unique — I really wanted to be on my game.
 I lived with my headphones on, studying the songs and preparing my interpretations."